-Policy Number 3.1 - Application of agricultural source material (ASM) to land 4.1 - Storage of agricultural source material (ASM) CH-CW-4.1 Existing/Future Part IV-RMP WHPA-A-v.10 To ensure the existing and future application and storage of agriculture source material ceases to be or never becomes a significant drinking water threat, where such an activity is, or would be, a significant drinking water threat, these activities shall be designated for the purpose of Section 58 of the Clean Water Act, 2006 and a Risk Management Plan shall be required.
-The content shall be based upon, but not limited to, the regulatory requirements of a nutrient management plan and strategy under the Nutrient Management Act and scoped to address these specific threats.
+Policy Identifier 3.1 - Application of agricultural source material (ASM) to land 4.1 - Storage of agricultural source material (ASM) CH-CW-4.1 Existing/Future Part IV-RMP WHPA-A-v.10 To ensure that any Existing or Future application or storage of agriculture source material cease to be, or never become, significant drinking water threats, where these activities are, or would be, significant drinking water threats, these activities shall be designated for the purpose of Section 58 of the Clean Water Act , 2006 and a Risk Management Plan shall be required.
+The content shall be based upon, but not limited to, the regulatory requirements of a nutrient management plan and strategy under the Nutrient Management Act, 2002 and scoped to address these specific threats.